 The payment was to the company not to the persons named.
 The amount of £20 was a considerable sum in those days.

-Sharers in the properties, such as Shakespeare was, after 1599, did not get a cut of the box office.
+Sharers in the properties, such as Shakespeare was, after 1599, did not get a cut of the box-office but did receive half of the proceeds from the galleries.
 They received a fixed amount from each tenant in the messuage that was essentially rent.
 The various buildings associated with the property around the theater were generally shops, apartments, concession stalls, taverns and may have included a bordello at times.
 Those holding “housekeeper-shares” were responsible for the upkeep of the property.

 Those holding actor-shares divided the box-office and paid for the expenses of the plays and other entertainments.
 These expenses included payment for plays, hired players, boy-players, scenery, costumes, miscellaneous employees, etc. There is limited and mostly anecdotal evidence that Shaksper also acted occasionally which suggests that he was never an actor-sharer.
 Certainly, there is documentary evidence of only a partial housekeeping-share.